paxtonfitzpatrick/paxtonfitzpatrick.github.io/index.md

           - title: davos
             description: Import Python packages even if they aren't installed.
 Enables the "`smuggle`" statement&#58;
              a drop-in replacement for [`import`](https://docs.python.org/3/reference/import.html){:target="_blank"}
              that handles missing packages on the fly.
-Add "*onion comments*" alongside `smuggle` statements specify package versions and additional options.
+Add "*onion comments*" alongside `smuggle` statements to specify package versions and additional options.
 Can be used to turn [Jupyter](https://jupyter.org){:target="_blank"} or
              [Colab](https://colab.research.google.com){:target="_blank"} notebooks into self-contained, reproducible